Too many freelancers get this wrong.

 See the point?

-It’s the exact same with a client who is thinking about hiring you for their job.
+It’s the exact same with when clients consider you for a job.

 They want to get the best freelancer for their project.

-I only cared about getting a 5-star rating, and a great review.
+I only cared about getting that 5-star rating, and a great review.

 Here’s the review I got: